Madh-dev/RichTextEditor/README.md

 - React: A JavaScript library for building user interfaces.
 - Slate.js: An extensible framework for building rich text editors in React.
-- Material-UI: A popular UI component library that provides icons for the formatting buttons.
+- REACT Icons Kit: A popular UI component library that provides icons for the formatting buttons.

 ## 🚀 Installation